ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 14. Create a pull request and wait for it to be reviewed and merged.
 15. You're done, congrats!

-## Project structure
+# Project structure

 Every change made to the game is called a `feature`.
 Each feature has its package under both `features/` and `injection/mixin/features/`, organizing utility and mixin classes for easier project maintenance and porting Loading of features is done via `static` blocks and dummy `init` function called in the `FeaturesLoading` class.

+## Build files

+Common build logic is handled by the [BaseProject Gradle convention plugin](https://github.com/FlorianMichael/BaseProject).
+Note that the root project includes the classpaths of all submodules — including optional ones like `viafabricplus-visuals`.
+To avoid potential issues, ensure your code does not include any unintended references to these optional submodules.

 ## Release process

-1. Set `maven_version` in `gradle.properties` to the next release version.
+1. Set `project_version` in `gradle.properties` to the next release version.
-2. Pin version ids of `vvDependencies` in `build-logic/src/main/groovy/vfp.base-conventions.gradle`
+2. Pin version ids of `configureVVDependencies` in `build.gradle.kts`.
-3. Commit `<version> Release`
+3. Commit `<version> Release`.

-Usually you should go back to a -SNAPSHOT `maven_version` and unpin `vvDependencies` again in your next commit.
-If the next commit would be a merged pull request of someone else, you can do a commit with this format before merging the PR:
-`Bump version to <version>`

-## Git branches

-See https://github.com/FlorianMichael/ViaFabricPlus-archive for older branches.

-The `main` branch where all changes are merged into.
-After the last ViaFabricPlus release for a Minecraft version, a branch with the version as name is created (e.g `1.21.5`).

-## Backporting

-Releases for older Minecraft versions are called backports (usually for updating Via* libraries).
-Their version strings should be suffixed with `-BACKPORT` to identify them.
-Backports are pushed to the branch matching their Minecraft version.

-## Versioning
+### Versioning

 The versioning should only be updated every release and should only have one update between each release.